polyaxon/polyaxon/site/docs/core/scheduling-strategies/queues.md

  * Concurrency: By default, each queue is created with the maximum concurrency limit, unless the user sets a concurrency limit [-1, ...].

  * Priority: By default, each queue is created with the highest priority, unless the user sets a priority level [-1, ...].

+ * Quota: By default, each queues is created withtout any quota and allows any amount of resources.

 > To manage queues please check the [management section](/docs/management/organizations/queues/)